-if any part of your assessment item is not your own ideas, words or product, you must indicate the source to show that it is not your own work.
+- If any part of your assessment item is not your own ideas, words or product, you must indicate the source to show that it is not your own work. - Submitted work must be substantially the result of your own effort and ideas. - Plagiarism is not restricted to words but includes unacknowledged ideas, thoughts, opinions, conclusions, diagrams, cartoons, art and practical works, photographs, music, graphs, pictures, statistics, tables, computer programs, computer graphics, visual information from the web, advertisements, interview responses, AI generated text/images/art/, app generated translations from a

-- plagiarism is not restricted to words but includes unacknowledged ideas, thoughts, opinions, conclusions, diagrams, cartoons, art and practical works, photographs, music, graphs, pictures, statistics, tables, computer programs, computer graphics, visual information from the web, advertisements, interview responses, translations from a foreign language text, using a friend's mathematics assignment, etc anything you can copy. - changing a few words or images does not mean you do not have to acknowledge the source.
-Paraphrased material must still be acknowledged. - purchasing/acquiring an assessment item and submitting it as your own.
+- foreign language text, using a friend's mathematics assignment, etc anything you can copy. - Changing a few words or images does not mean you do not have to acknowledge the source.
+Paraphrased material must still be acknowledged. - Presenting Al generated ideas, text, images as your own is academic misconduct. - Purchasing/acquiring an assessment item and submitting it as your own is academic misconduct.